Conductor

 What AI-generated content means for content creators

-AI is a tool, and chatbots and content generators are invaluable tools for writers and designers.
+AI is a tool, and LLMs and content generators are invaluable tools for writers and designers.
 Here’s a concrete example.
 A guard uses cameras to keep an area secure.
-The cameras work autonomously but don’t replace the need for a security guard, they simply make the guard’s job easier.
-Just like using AI for content creation, which can help with anything from brainstorming ideas to optimizing content.
+The cameras work autonomously but don’t replace the need for a security guard; they simply make the guard’s job easier.

 An aspect of that example that you shouldn’t overlook is the fact that the cameras don’t replace the need for a security guard.
-A camera still needs a human to act on the information it provided, and AI-generated content is no different.
-Whether you’re using ChatGPT or Grammarly, AI tools are imperfect.
+A camera still needs a human to act on the information it provides, and AI-generated content is no different.
+No matter which tool you're using, AI tools are imperfect.
 Several times while writing this, Grammarly gave me suggestions that changed the meaning of sentences or made phrasing unclear.
-ChatGPT and other AI chatbots are similar in that they sometimes offer incorrect, or in some cases harmful, information, and it falls to the writers to be vigilant and correct the copy as needed.
+ChatGPT, Claude, Perplexity, and all of the other AI models are similar in that they sometimes offer incorrect, inaccurate, or, in some cases, harmful information, and it falls to the writers to be vigilant and correct the copy as needed.

-Like I said, I used ChatGPT to help with parts of this article.
-I used AI for keyword research, as well as creating meta tags and other critical SEO details.
+Like I said, I used Conductor's AI Writing Assistant to help with parts of this article, including generating some of the content you are reading.
 These tools work quickly and simplify workflows, which means they aren’t going anywhere.
-So the question you should be asking yourself isn’t whether AI is worth incorporating into your practices, but rather, what the best way to leverage AI is for you.
+So the question you should be asking yourself isn’t whether AI is worth incorporating into your practices, but rather, what the best way to leverage AI is for you and your team.

 What AI-generated content means for SEOs

-Like content creators, SEOs stand to benefit a lot from including AI in their workflows.
-While the use cases will be different, any SEO will tell you that their day-to-day is filled with tedious tasks that hurt productivity.
-From a workflow perspective, SEOs can use AI content and chatbot tools to automate things like keyword research, pulling and organizing data, and creating title tags and meta descriptions for upcoming content.
+Like content creators or marketers, SEOs stand to benefit significantly from including AI in their workflows.
+While the use cases will differ, any SEO will tell you that their day-to-day is filled with tedious tasks that hurt productivity.
+From a workflow perspective, SEOs can use AI content and chatbot tools to automate things like keyword/topic research, pulling and organizing data, and creating title tags and meta descriptions for upcoming content.

 Beyond that, AI content generators, and chatbots specifically, are great for helping to brainstorm ideas and get inspiration.
-For instance, you could ask ChatGPT to create a list of the 10 best marketing podcasts or the best youtube videos on the state of the search industry.
-Which could provide inspiration for future content topics, as well as help you grow in your career.
+For instance, you could ask ChatGPT to create a list of the 10 best marketing podcasts or the best YouTube videos on the state of the search industry, which could provide inspiration for future content topics, as well as help you expand your skills.

 Benefits and limitations of AI-generated content